awslabs/aws-sdk-swift/Sources/Core/AWSSDKForSwift/Documentation.docc/s3compatible.md

 }
 ```

-Using this interceptor, configure your S3 client as follows:
+Configure your S3 client with the interceptor as follows.
+Feel free to add any other
+needed configuration:
 ```swift
 let config = try await S3Client.Config(
     region: "us-east-1",  // substitute your region here